insidewhy/rxjs-websockets/readme.markdown

 # angular2-websocket-service

-An rxjs stream based websocket factory service for angular 2.
+An rxjs stream based websocket factory service, ideal for use with angular 2.

-## How to install this dependency (with webpack/angular-cli)
+## How to install (with webpack/angular-cli)

 Install the dependency: